nhornak99/LoveText/README.md

 # LoveText
-An ASP.NET website used to send SMS messages.
+A Valentine's Day themed ASP.NET website used to send SMS messages.